 How to integrate Microsoft Teams with SharePoint

-Before deciding whether to Teamify SharePoint sites, businesses should do a full assessment of their SharePoint environments, listing out all SharePoint features used.
-This includes:
+Before starting a SharePoint-Teams integration, organizations should do a full assessment of their SharePoint environments and list all features used.
+This includes the following:

-- Cataloging SharePoint sites by determining types of content and content volumes.
+- Catalog SharePoint sites and determine types of content and content volumes.
 This includes documents, structured list data and webpages.
 Identify any complex implementation models -- including content controlled or manipulated by workflows, rich forms or integration with other systems -- and identify any third-party add-in web parts.

-- Mapping alternative approaches for the complex implementation models.
+- Map alternative approaches for complex implementation models.
 This includes whether workflows, forms and integrations are still relevant and necessary for the business.

-- Identifying software costs and potential engineering effort.
+- Identify software costs and potential engineering efforts.

-- Sketching out a cost-benefit analysis to understand business benefit.
+- Sketch out a cost-benefit analysis to understand the business benefits.

-- Developing a high-level roadmap on time scale and sequencing.
+- Develop a high-level roadmap on time scale and sequencing.

-After the assessment, businesses may conclude that none, some or all of SharePoint sites can be Teamified.
-To Teamify a site, businesses use one or a combination of the following techniques:
+After the assessment, businesses may conclude that some, none or all SharePoint sites can integrate with Teams.
+To integrate the two platforms, businesses use one or a combination of the following techniques.

 Pull content through from the existing SharePoint sites using the Teams "Website" app functionality.
 An app is a generic name for a Teams add-on.
-The "Website" add-in essentially acts as a web browser, enabling web-based content -- including SharePoint pages -- to be displayed within the Teams window.
-This type of Teamification will provide the illusion to the end user of integration, a one-stop shop for content.
+The "Website" add-on essentially acts as a web browser, enabling web-based content -- including SharePoint pages -- to be displayed within the Teams window.
+This type of integration offers the user a one-stop shop for content.
 For the organization, however, it leaves the existing technology platforms in place.

 To pull website content through a Teams tab, take the following steps: